PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 		* Akulenko, R., _et al._ compute gene-level $\beta$ values and compute the correlations between pairs of genes across samples as a function of genomic distance.

 ## Chapter overview
 In this chapter I set out a statistical framework for analysing bisulfite sequencing data.
 I begin by explaining the various levels of stochasticity in a methylC-seq experiment.
-Following this, I set out the mathematical notation that I use throughout my thesis and, using this notation, formalise some of the concepts introduced in the previous section.
+Following this, I define the mathematical notation that I use throughout my thesis and formalise some of the concepts introduced in the previous section.

-I also use this framework to formulate in statistical terminology the key variables and common questions in studies of DNA methylation and compare previous estimators of these key variables.
+I also use this framework to formulate common questions in studies of DNA methylation.
+In particular, I define key variables and describe the statistical properties of common estimators of these variables.

 ## One sample
-As described in __SECTION__, most analyses to date of WGBS data have focused on the "sample-average" level methylation at individual loci.
-For this reason, I initially describe the framework in terms of single loci.
-However, bisulfite sequencing data contain much more information than provided by these univariate, marginal summaries of the data.
-I introduce _m-tuples_ that can summarise some of this extra information and which I use extensively in __CHAPTERS__.

 To begin, I consider the simple experiment of performing methylC-seq on a single sample.
 Even with only a single sample, this experiment has a hierarchical structure.
 I separate this structure into two stages, as illustrated in __CARTOON FIGURE OF METHYLC-SEQ EXPERIMENT__: